 14 Things to Do in Port Macquarie When Staying with Ana Mandara

-Port Macquarie, the land of beaches and hinterlands on the mid-north coast of New South Wales.
-You’re all sorted with your boutique accommodation with Ana Mandara Luxury Bed & Breakfast, but what is there to do around Port Macquarie?
+Port Macquarie, the land of beaches and hinterlands on the Mid North Coast of New South Wales.
+You’re all sorted with your boutique accommodation with Ana Mandara Luxury Retreat, but what is there to do around Port Macquarie?
 We’ve compiled a list of the ‘Must-Do’s’ for you while you’re staying at this luxury waterfront retreat.

 1. Wander along Breakwall